powsybl/powsybl-open-rao/docs/algorithms/marmot.md

 > more than 50 MW between two consecutive timestamps of one hour each.

-When aiming for a more realistic modelling of the power grid, such constraints must be taken in account and some RCCs have already expressed their need for including intertemporal constraints in RAO optimization.
+When aiming for a more realistic modelling of the power grid, such constraints must be taken in account and some RCCs have already expressed their need for including time-coupling constraints in RAO optimization.

-By coupling the optimization timestamps with one another, these intertemporal constraints increase significantly the combinatorics' complexity behind the mathematical problem tackled by the RAO.
+By coupling the optimization timestamps with one another, these time-coupling constraints increase significantly the combinatorics' complexity behind the mathematical problem tackled by the RAO.
 New technical solutions and new resolution paradigms must be developed to address this _enhanced_ problem formulation, and this is why MARMOT was implemented.